-If there is one thing I have learned over the years of photographing people it’s that the response to candid photos vs posed is distinctively noticeable in my clients.
-That aww or ohhh I seek to produce and long to hear when presenting my work to a client intrinsically happens with those “moment” shots, so they are a must capture for me in almost every situation.
+If there is one thing I’ve learned over the years of photographing people, it’s that the response to candid photos versus posed is distinctively noticeable in my clients.
+That “aww” or “ohhh” I seek to produce and long to hear when presenting my work to a client intrinsically happens with those “in the moment” shots, so they are a must capture for me in almost every situation.

-When a photographer catches a subject in its element it translates a level of emotion simply not found in posed shots.
-A person could be the most beautiful masterpiece of humanity and not be photogenic naturally; the camera has a funny way of changing things.
+When a photographer catches a subject in his or her element it translates a level of emotion simply not found in posed shots.
+A person could be the most beautiful masterpiece of humanity and not be photogenic naturally.
+The camera has a funny way of changing things.
 However, I believe it true that there is not a single person who does not look good captured as who they are while in their element.

-Now there is of course always a time and place for posed shots, the family picture at a wedding for example, in fact most of the time you need to pose your subject in one way or another, even if it means you are recomposing the subject by moving during a candid moment to translate the picture properly.
-So how is it one can inject the natural moments into the necessity of posing?
+Now there is of course always a time and place for posed shots—the family picture at a wedding, for example.
+In fact, most of the time you need to pose your subject in one way or another, even if it means you are recomposing the subject by moving during a candid moment to translate the picture properly.
+So how do you inject the natural moments into the necessity of posing?
 Here is a list of pointers that will help.

 First, the camera is their friend and not a starting gun.
-Remember many people you are shooting rarely in their lives have had photographic attention.
+Remember, many people you are shooting rarely in their lives have had photographic attention.
 Aunt Margaret with her point and shoot may be the only paparazzi they have encountered.
-So they naturally think when the camera is pointing, it’s time to perform, or turn red.
+So they naturally think that when the camera is pointing, it’s time to perform—or turn red.
 I use the facts of photography to my advantage; a camera needs to be adjusted before and during shooting.
 Many might do this before the shoot; this is good practice of course.
-I always tell my clients I need to take some set up shots to get started and I continue to tell them I am resetting the camera throughout the shoot despite my previous set up time.
+I always tell my clients I need to take some setup shots to get started and I continue to tell them I am resetting the camera throughout the shoot despite my previous setup time.
 This allows me to make sure I am right in my thinking about the settings and loosens me up a bit.
-Conversely and most importantly it lets them know that not every picture I am taking is for the only reason of getting a good picture of them, that beautiful Nikon click is not a starting gun.
+Conversely—and most importantly—it lets them know that not every picture I am taking is for the only reason of getting a good picture of them, that beautiful Nikon click is not a starting gun.
 The product of this is at the outset they are getting familiar with the idea that there is time to get what we need.

 Second, is simple but most necessary, talk to them.
-I often start a conversation with them about something they are excited about while I set up, their wedding, when and how they met, hobbies, career, ect.
-While talking you can take snap shots, this will put you in front of the camera, not behind it.
+I often start a conversation with them about something they are excited about while I set up: their wedding, when and how they met, hobbies, career, etc. While talking you can snap a few shots.
+This will put you in front of the camera, not behind it.
 It helps them realize the camera is not only a tool but an extension of a person.
-They talk to the camera and in their minds it becomes you helping it fade.
-I also glean picture ideas from the conversations, “Oh you’re a lumber jack are you, stand over here and swing this axe, whoa not at the Nikon”.
+They talk to the camera and in their minds it becomes you—helping it fade.
+I also glean picture ideas from the conversations, “Oh you’re a lumberjack are you?
+Stand over here and swing this axe.
+Whoa!
+Not at the Nikon!”

-And last, never stop snapping photos, most of the pictures I end up with are useless, not because of a lack of skills but because I never want to stop my shutter.
-There are many reasons for this, primarily is the comfort of the client.
-If you have long breaks between captures it brings the camera back into the shoot as the centre of attention, that thing that makes them perform.
-If you only ever take pictures after they are exactly where you want them they feel that photographic stage fright yet again.
-However if you’re always shooting letting them know all the while your messing around with settings, or in other words no need to perform, they will never feel the need to and therefore naturally do so candidly.
-The side benefits are you will always have the camera where it should be, in your face, thus allowing you to capture those fleeting perfect moments that are gone is less time it takes to get the camera where it belongs.
-It’s worth the extra cull time and the coast for extra memory in the end.
+And last, never stop snapping photos.
+Most of the pictures I end up with are useless, not because of a lack of skill but because I never want to stop my shutter.
+There are many reasons for this—primarily, the comfort of the client.
+If you have long breaks between captures it brings the camera back into the shoot as the center of attention—that thing that makes them perform.
+If you only ever take pictures after they are exactly where you want them, they feel that photographic stage fright yet again.
+However, if you’re always shooting letting them know all the while you’re messing around with settings—or in other words, no need to perform.
+They will never feel the need to and therefore naturally do so candidly.
+The side benefits are that you will always have the camera where it should be, at your face, thus allowing you to capture those fleeting perfect moments that are gone is less time than it takes to get the camera where it belongs.
+It’s worth the extra cull time and the extra memory in the end.